Over the years, we've often heard our UltraClear Table Top Epoxy being referred to as "liquid glass".

 To start, not all epoxy finishes are clear.

-Although our clear epoxy resins are transparent, there's another essential factor involved that determines the transparency of the cured epoxy finish: the hardener.
+Although our clear epoxy resins are transparent, there's another deciding factor that determines the transparency of the cured epoxy finish: the hardener.

-Hardener is combined with resin to activate the curing process that transforms it into a tough solid.
-There are different types of hardener meant for different purposes.
+Hardener is combined with resin to activate the curing process that transforms it into a tough solid, and there are different types of hardener meant for different purposes.

 Don't worry, though.
 For the most part, this isn't something you'd accidentally end up with.